-The creation of ISM bands came about due to the RF spectrum being ever-increasing, filled with a whole range of communications, radio, television, radar, and other applications, including microwave ovens that crowded out other potential users.
+The creation of ISM bands came about due to the radio-frequency spectrum being ever-increasing, filled with a whole range of communications, radio, television, radar, and other applications, including microwave ovens that crowded out other potential users.
 Another issue was the different RF bands were used for different applications worldwide, so the frequencies available for a particular application varied depending on which country the device was intended to operate in.
 There has been an enormous growth in such devices; everything from radio-controlled toys, remote garage door openers, baby monitors, cordless phones, WiFi, and Bluetooth all make use of ISM bands.
 This is a trend for increasing the utilization of RF by domestic appliances that shows no sign of diminishing.

 Those of you old enough to be around when mobile phones were introduced may well remember that a handset brought in the US wouldn’t work in Europe due to the different frequencies used.
 It wasn’t until phones that could operate across multiple bands were developed that anyone traveling from the US to the rest of the world could use their own phone.
 ISM bands were adopted internationally to eliminate device (though not mobile telephone) roaming issues and created two significant opportunities.
 First, products developed in any country that uses RF can be sold in any other country that recognizes the ISM bands, assuming it gains electromagnetic compliance certification for the other country.
 Secondly, users with such a device can continue to use it as they travel through these countries.

-The ISM bands are incredibly popular as devices can use them without the need for the user to license their use.
+The ISM bands are incredibly popular as radio-frequency devices can use them without the need for the user to license their use.
 The device’s creator just needs to obtain electromagnetic compliance certification as they would operate in any other band.
 If the device uses a pre-certified RF module or only receives data, there is no additional certification or licensing cost to implement wireless communications.
 This represents a significant saving in the time, effort, and financial cost of putting a product through the testing and approvals process.
 This makes adoption by end users much simpler, as each end user/company does not have to obtain a government issued license to use the device, they can simply power it up and start using it without added regulatory hurdles and expenses.

 The ISM bands are defined by the ITU (International Telecommunication Union) Radio Regulations, though an allowance is made for regional differences.
 This is catered for with the definition of two types of ISM band.